miohtama/SmartContracts/review.md

+# Scope

+This is not a full audit of ChronoBank platform.
+Only the parts consider the crowdsale token (TIME) were audited.

 Covered

 * ChronoBankAsset.sol
+* ChronoBankPlatform.sol
-* ChronoBankplatform.sol
+* ChronoBankAssetProxy.sol
 * ChronoBankAssetInterface.sol
 * TIME.sol
+* Owned.sol

 Not covered

-* ChronoBankAssetProxy.sol
 * ChronoBankAssetProxyInterface.sol
 * ChronoBankAssetWithFee.sol
 * ChronoBankAssetWithFeeProxy.sol
-* ChronoBankPlatform.sol
 * ChronoBankPlatformEmitter.sol
 * ChronoMint.sol
 * ChronoMintConfigurable.sol